dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   + `onFrameRead`: This event is triggered every time the library finishes scanning a video frame.
 The `results` object contains all the barcode results that the library have found on this frame.
 In this example, we print the results to the browser console.

-  + `onUnduplicatedRead`: This event is triggered when the library finds a new barcode, which is not a duplicate among multiple frames. `txt` holds the barcode text value while `result` is an object that holds details of the barcode.
+  + `onUniqueRead`: This event is triggered when the library finds a new barcode, which is not a duplicate among multiple frames. `txt` holds the barcode text value while `result` is an object that holds details of the barcode.
 In this example, an alert will be displayed for this new barcode.

   + `show()`: This method brings up the built-in UI of the `BarcodeScanner` object and starts scanning.